chmduquesne/resume.chmd.fr/resume.md

     Researched how to best assign aircraft on an airline network.
 Authored a C++ solver and a Python suite of 20+ command line tools (Cplex, Gurobi).
-Benchmark performed against real life data (mined with Hadoop).
+Benchmark performed against real life data, pioneering Hadoop usage in Amadeus.
 Worked as a teaching assistant at the university, improving my communication and public speaking skills.

 2008 (3 months)
 :   *Internship at [Rio Tinto Alcan](https://www.riotintoalcan.com/)*